Flow Battery Market Size and Share

 Flow Battery Market Analysis by Mordor Intelligence

-The Flow Battery Market size is estimated at USD 1.38 billion in 2026, and is expected to reach USD 3.88 billion by 2031, at a CAGR of 22.84% during the forecast period (2026-2031).
+The Flow Battery Market size is expected to increase from USD 1.15 billion in 2025 to USD 1.39 billion in 2026 and reach USD 3.88 billion by 2031, growing at a CAGR of 22.84% over 2026-2031.

 Surging renewable generation, mandates for eight-hour discharge capability, and declining electrolyte leasing costs are accelerating procurement.
 Utilities in California, China, and Germany currently specify 6-12 hour storage windows, a span that fixed-ratio lithium-ion cannot meet at competitive cost.
 Chinese manufacturers have widened price advantages through vertical integration that delivers electrolyte at RMB 180-220 per kg, undercutting Western vendors by 30-40% on turnkey systems.
 North America’s Inflation Reduction Act is spurring a wave of tax-advantaged projects, while new IEC and IEEE performance standards are removing certification friction for financiers.
 Corporate decarbonization goals, together with demand-charge arbitrage, extend addressable opportunities beyond the grid to commercial and industrial buyers that prize modularity, safety, and unlimited cycling capability.